yldio/joyent-portal/packages/ui-toolkit/src/faq.md

 ### How was the Joyent UI Toolkit built?

+The style guide was built with the amazing open source project [React Styleguidist](https://react-styleguidist.js.org).

-The toolkit components were built using [React](https://facebook.github.io/react/) and
+The components were built using [React](https://facebook.github.io/react/) and
 [Styled Components](http://styled-components.com).